-Age: 56 Administration
+Director Age: 57 Administration

-Experience and Expertise: Girl Guides, Cardross Football Club, Assoc.
-Dip of Business (Acc) Bachelor of
+Experience and Expertise: Girl Guides Leader for 22 years and Treasurer for 10 years, Cardross Football Club Treasurer, Secretary, President and Sports Trainer, involved in the Sunraysia Gang Show for 21 years and Treasurer for 6 years, Assoc.
+Dip of Business (Acc) Bach of Business (Acc).

-Business (Acc) Interest in shares: Nil
+Interest in shares: Nil